top of page

 By redirecting your thoughts to a gentle, non-stimulating task, you can break the cycle of sleeplessness and enjoy more restful nights.

-If you’re now curious about how to actually practice cognitive shuffling and want step-by-step guidance to try it tonight, then check out the second part of this post here.
+If you’re now curious about how to actually practice cognitive shuffling and want step-by-step guidance to try it tonight, then check out the second part of this post:

-In that post, I explain the specifics of how to do cognitive shuffling effectively and explore if this technique can transform your bedtime routine.
+In the guide, I explain the specifics of how to do cognitive shuffling effectively and explore if this technique can transform your bedtime routine.

 Enjoyed this post and found it helpful?
 Please spread the word!